dustinian/Adventures/5e_avengers_planar_incursion.md

 Summary
 -------

-__Mission from god(s).__ Abbot _Nicholas the Furious_ of _The Holy Order of the Shield_ sends the _Avengers_, the order's most elite warriors, to investigate a planar incursion detected by the order's seers.
+Abbot _Nicholas the Furious_ of _The Holy Order of the Shield_ sends the _Avengers_, the order's most elite warriors, to investigate a planar incursion detected by the order's seers.